kujenga/website/content/blog/goml-mlp.md

 A key element of the above diagram is the activation function that modifies the combination of the incoming values, weights, and biases.
 Activation functions are non-linear functions that transform these values in a way that gives the network more expressive power.
-Without their addition of a non-linear component in the network we just have a series of linear transformations, which limits the types of problems we can solve.
+Without the addition of a non-linear component in the network we just have a series of linear transformations, which limits the types of problems we can solve.

-This diagram shows the Logistic activation function, also known as sigmoid, which is what we will be using in our network implementation.
-The output is represented in the y-axis and the input on the x-axis.
+In our network implementation we will be using a logistic activation function, also known as sigmoid, which is displayed in the diagram to the right.
+The output is represented on the y-axis and the input on the x-axis.
 The smoothing of more extreme input values is critical to the learning ability of the network.

 ### Adding layers to the network